Visitors to our website are need to accept the following terms and conditions in return for the information given to them on this website.

 We will be pleased to answer any queries you may have about our collection, use and storage of your data.
 Please contact: email@example.com

-We will always work with you to resolve any complaint brought to our attention, however if you feel that your complaint has not been adequately resolved, you reserve the right to contact your local data protection supervisory authority, which for the UK, is the Information Commissioner’s Office.
+We will always work with you to resolve any complaint brought to our attention, however if you feel that your complaint has not been adequately resolved, you always retain the right to contact your local data protection supervisory authority, which for the UK, is the Information Commissioner’s Office.

 MODERN SLAVERY STATEMENT

 Vallum Associates Limited is committed to being a responsible business that works to benefit our local and global community.
 All of our candidates and contractors go through a vetting process to ensure that we are compliant with the principles of the UK Ethical Trading Initiative and we only deal with clients that adhere to the key principles of the International Labour Organisation’s code including:

 Modern Slavery awareness is part of our induction programme for all new employees and is a topic regularly revisited in the ongoing training of all colleagues and partners of Vallum Associates Limited.